-If you were a registered Nurse, Health Visitor or Midwife but have had a break, then you have valuable skills and experience and we would be happy to welcome you back and support your return to nursing.
+If you were a Registered Nurse, Allied Health Professional or Midwife but have had a break, then you have valuable skills and experience and we would be happy to welcome you back and support your return to the profession.

 We offer a return to practice programme which consists of a work placement and a theoretical course taught by the University of Plymouth.
 Courses begin in October and March and the theoretical part of the training is usually completed over three months.

-We also offer financial support for people returning to nursing, including a fixed term contract of 6 months for the duration of the placement, which includes payment for 450 clinical hours (plus 60 hours annual leave) and a bursary payment which consists of two payments of £500 to support you with travel, books, childcare etc. The cost of the University programme is also covered for you.
+We also offer financial support for people returning to nursing and midwifery, including a zero hours contract at band 3 for the duration of the placement, which includes payment for 450 clinical hours (plus 60 hours annual leave) and a bursary payment which consists of two payments of £500 to support you with travel, books, childcare etc. The cost of the University programme is also covered for you.